 - This species survives in the highest grasslands of Ethiopia, and is known as the bleeding heart monkey, due to the unique coloration of its chest.

 - Geladas are medium-sized primates with brown fur that can weigh up to 30 kilos, although they normally weigh between 10 and 20 kilos.
 Both males and females have a reddish chest, which seems to form a heart.
+But don’t get it wrong, these are not affectionate animals.

 - Geladas spend most of their time finding and eating leaves and grasses, which has resulted in superior development of the opposable thumb.
 Although it practices preening, like other primates, it is supported by vocalizations in the form of murmurs.